Gamepiaynmo/CustomPlayerModel/README.md

 #### Description

-This is a remaked version of Minecraft mod Custom Player Model (CPM).
+This is a remake version of Minecraft mod Custom Player Model (CPM).
 It allows you to customize ingame models using JSON files, with advanced features including scripting, particle systems and physics simulation.

 Note: Although this mod is named Custom "Player" Model, it also allows you to apply custom models on animals or monsters.